 Whether they’re left natural or painted a uniform color, antler chandeliers always make a statement.
-They come in a variety of shapes and sizes, from two or three antlers entwined in a simple chandelier to large, elaborate, multi-tiered chandeliers.
+They come in various shapes and sizes, from two or three antlers entwined in a simple chandelier to large, elaborate, multi-tiered chandeliers.
 You can purchase chandeliers made from naturally shed antlers or fashioned from faux antlers made of acrylic or wood.
-If you’re a hunter, you can have the antlers of a season’s worth of kills woven into a custom chandelier to remember your hunts by.
+If you’re a hunter, you can have the antlers of a season’s worth of kills woven into a custom chandelier to remember your hunts.

-Whether you’re a hunter or not – or even if you don’t approve of hunting at all – you can appreciate the beautiful, organic shapes that can be made by intertwining deer antlers.
-When you add light to the entangled antlers, the effect can be really entrancing, with long shadows falling over the walls like vines and branches.
+Whether you’re a hunter or not – or even if you don’t approve of hunting – you can appreciate the beautiful, organic shapes that intertwining deer antlers can make.
+When you add light to the entangled antlers, the effect can be entrancing, with long shadows falling over the walls like vines and branches.

-Antler chandeliers are seeing a lot of popularity right now, but you should take a few things into account before you purchase one for your home.
+Antler chandeliers are seeing a lot of popularity right now, but you should consider a few things before you purchase one for your home.

-Are you looking for additional or replacement lighting in your living room or your foyer?
-Is this going to be a dining room fixture, or will it hang in your bathroom?
-Antler décor can add ambience to almost any room, but you’ll need to consider the other décor in the room.
+Are you looking for additional or replacement lighting in your living room or foyer?
+Will this be a dining room fixture or hang in your bathroom?
+Antler décor can add ambience to almost any room, but you must consider the other décor.

-If you’re hanging it over your dining room table, a smaller chandelier will probably be considered more tasteful, unless, of course, your dining room has 20-foot ceilings and seats 50 people.
+If you’re hanging it over your dining room table, a smaller chandelier will probably be considered more tasteful unless your dining room has 20-foot ceilings and seats 50 people.
 All joking aside, a simple small to medium sized chandelier will be more stylish and fit better in a smaller setting, like the bathroom or dining room.

 Choosing Between Real and Faux Chandeliers

-Some companies manufacturing antler décor pride themselves on using naturally shed antlers, which have the advantage of being both real antlers and being cruelty-free.
+Some companies manufacturing antler décor pride themselves on using naturally shed antlers, which are both real and cruelty-free.
 Some manufacturers use antlers from deer killed during hunting season in their area.

 For the most part, real antler chandeliers are more expensive than chandeliers that use faux antlers.
-Synthetic antlers can be manufactured at any time, and there is virtually no limit on how many can be made.
+Synthetic antlers can be manufactured anytime, and there is virtually no limit on how many can be made.
 Real, natural antlers are limited by the size of the deer population each year.

 If you’re remodeling on a budget, faux antler chandeliers are the way to go.
-Simple supply and demand economics drive the prices on natural antlers up higher than the prices of faux antlers.
+Simple supply and demand economics drive natural antlers’ prices higher than faux antlers.

-Also, if you like the look of antlers, but you’re uncomfortable with hunting and killing animals, you’ll want to search out a company that only makes their chandeliers from naturally shed antlers.
+Also, if you like the look of antlers but are uncomfortable with hunting and killing animals, you’ll want to search out a company that only makes their chandeliers from naturally shed antlers.
 If you aren’t sure about how they source their antlers, you might want to stick with a chandelier made with synthetic antlers.

 How Much Lighting Do You Need?

-A lot of antler chandeliers are fitted with small bulbs that give off warm, ambient light.
-Which chandelier you choose should depend on how much light you actually need in the room.
+Many antler chandeliers have small bulbs that give off warm, ambient light.
+Which chandelier you choose should depend on how much light you need in the room.

-However, if you are in love with a chandelier that doesn’t give as much light as you would like, you can supplement it with recessed ceiling lights.
-This does require some re-wiring, so it’s not recommended for light remodeling jobs or if your goal is to only replace a current chandelier without any re-wiring work.
+However, if you love a chandelier that doesn’t give as much light as you would like, you can supplement it with recessed ceiling lights.
+This does require some re-wiring, so it’s not recommended for light remodeling jobs or if your goal is only to replace a current chandelier without any re-wiring work.

 Online Shopping Considerations

-If you’ve found an online source for your antler chandelier, keep in mind that you’re going to have to pay for shipping and handling.
+If you’ve found an online source for your antler chandelier, remember that you must pay for shipping and handling.
 Make sure that the shipping charges – especially on heavy chandeliers – aren’t too high to make it worthwhile to buy one.
-You should also check on the return policy and make sure that you can return your chandelier if you have any problems.
+You should also check on the return policy and ensure you can return your chandelier if you have any problems.